 Marketing your book

 Marketing is something that many leave to the last minute.
 I always recommend that you should start marketing your book before you start writing.
 A launch plan will help you to focus your mind and the tasks.
 If you start it early, then it won’t be a mad rush when you hit publish.
-Then, of course, there is the all-important question what goes into your marketing plan.
+Then, of course, there is the all-important question of what goes into your marketing plan.
 You need to look at the overall marketing plan and goals of the business and align your plans.
 They are not separate, yet many see them as so.

 - What is going into your launch plan?